Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 113. What does BE represent?

-It represents the base excess (or deficit) level of the blood and is used to indicate the metabolic aspect of acid-base balance.
+BE represents the Base Excess level of the blood and is used to indicate the metabolic aspect of acid-base balance.

 114. What does the SaO2 represent?

-It represents the level of saturation of hemoglobin (Hb) with oxygen and also provides a measure of arterial oxygenation.
+The SaO2 represents the level of saturation of hemoglobin with oxygen and also provides a measure of arterial oxygenation.

 115. What is compensation?